PaulZC/Artemis_Global_Tracker/Software/examples/README.md

 You can also include readings from additional external sensors.

-You can have the Iridium 9603N monitor the ring channel continuously for new Mobile Terminated messages so it can respond to them immediately, but this will increase the current draw considerably (approximately 50mA).
+You can have the Iridium 9603N monitor the ring channel continuously for new Mobile Terminated messages so it can respond to them immediately, but this will increase the current draw considerably.
 This is not recommended for battery-powered applications.

 Please refer to the [GlobalTracker FAQs](https://github.com/PaulZC/Artemis_Global_Tracker/blob/master/Documentation/GlobalTracker_FAQs/README.md) for more information.